zenkavi/ADDM.jl/docs/src/tutorials/04_model_comparison.md

 ![plot](plot_3_3.png)

-We can also use the `ADDM.marginal_posteriors` function to compute parameter posteriors with respect to each other by specifying the third positional argument.
+We can also use the `ADDM.marginal_posteriors` function to compute parameter posteriors with respect to each other by specifying the second positional argument.
 When set to `true`, the `ADDM.marginal_posteriors` function returns pairwise marginal distributions that can be plotted as heatmaps to visualize conditional distributions of the parameters.

 ```@repl 4
-marginal_posteriors = ADDM.marginal_posteriors(param_grid, model_posteriors, true)
+all_marginal_posteriors = ADDM.marginal_posteriors(model_posteriors, two_d_marginals = true)
 ```

-The toolbox includes a visualization function, `ADDM.margpostplot` that creates a grid of plots with individual parameter posteriors on the diagonal and the conditional posteriors as heatmaps below the diagonal.
+The toolbox includes a visualization function, `ADDM.marginal_posterior_plot` that creates a grid of plots with individual parameter posteriors on the diagonal and the conditional posteriors as heatmaps below the diagonal.

 ```@repl 4
-ADDM.margpostplot(marginal_posteriors)
+ADDM.marginal_posterior_plot(all_marginal_posteriors)

 savefig("plot_3_4.png"); nothing # hide
 ```